mtrudel/MTStackableNavigationController/README.md

 navigation.
-In contrast to most of the other view controller projects based on this paradigm, `MTStackableNavigationController` is targeted exclusively for use as a direct replacement for `UINavigationController`; layered navigation and deck style interaction are already done well by other controllers.
+In contrast to most of the other view controller projects based on this paradigm, `MTStackableNavigationController` is targeted exclusively for use as a direct replacement for `UINavigationController`; layered navigation and deck style interaction are already done well by other controllers and I see no reason to reinvent the wheel in that respect.

 `MTStackableNavigationController` does some cool things: